-fault-tolerant

-A system that continues to operate after the failure of a computer or network component.

 Federal Information Processing Standards

 Standards for federal computer systems developed by NIST.
 These standards are developed when there are no existing industry standards to address federal requirements for system interoperability, portability of data and software, and computer security.

 Synonyms: FIPS